World Meteorological Organization

 Coordination, alignment and support

 As FOSS has become increasingly embedded in WMO programmes, projects and Member operations, the need for structured coordination at the organizational level has grown accordingly.
 Historically, software developed, or selected, for use in different projects and programmes has largely been managed on an ad-hoc basis.
-Independent experts, contractors, and implementing authorities / agencies have typically made independent choices without a common framework for the evaluation, governance, and life-cycle management of FOSS.
+Independent experts, contractors, and implementing authorities / agencies have typically made, and in many cases continue to make, independent choices without a common framework for the evaluation, governance, and life-cycle management of FOSS.

-Whilst enabling rapid development and innovation, this approach has led to fragmentation and duplication of effort, and in some cases, reliance on unmaintained or insecure software that puts Members services at risk.
+Whilst enabling rapid development and innovation, this approach has led to fragmentation and duplication of effort, and in some cases, reliance on software that does not meet adequate standards of maintenance, security, or operational fitness — putting Members' services at risk.

 Governance and organizational functions

-Effective FOSS coordination with the WMO requires dedicated governance functions.
+Effective FOSS coordination within WMO requires dedicated governance functions.
 The following functions are identified as essential:

-• Software evaluation and review: Providing a consistent process for assessing FOSS used in WMO programmes and projects, applying criteria such as those described in the FOSS evaluation rubric (see FOSS evaluation rubric).
+• Software evaluation and endorsement: Providing a consistent process for assessing FOSS used in WMO programmes and projects, applying criteria such as those described in the FOSS evaluation rubric (see Annex A).
 This includes evaluating licence compatibility, security posture, project and community health, openness of governance, and technical fitness for purpose.

 • Lifecycle oversight: Tracking the status of FOSS components used across WMO programmes, from initial adoption through operational use to end-of-life, ensuring that migration plans are in place when software is no longer maintained.

-• Standards alignment: Ensuring that FOSS developed or endorsed within WMO implements relevant Technical Regulations and open standards correctly and consistently.
+• Standards alignment: Coordinating standards alignment reviews, working with Expert Teams to ensure that FOSS developed or endorsed within WMO implements relevant Technical Regulations and open standards correctly and consistently.

 Roles and responsibilities

-Coordination of FOSS activities within the WMO involves a range of actors:
+Coordination of FOSS activities within WMO involves a range of actors:

 • Expert Teams and Task Teams: Provide domain-specific expertise in evaluating and developing FOSS relevant to their areas of responsibility.
 Expert Teams and Task Teams may identify candidate software for endorsement or develop Reference Implementations of WMO standards.